gizatt/gelsight_driver/README.md

         ./build/gelsight_depth_driver [ARGS]

-  with the appropriate argumentss so that it records all footage to some output folder.
+  with the appropriate arguments so that it records all footage to some output folder.

 2. Next, run the groundtruth generator on these image: